thehighnibble/thehighnibble.github.io/docs/vt132/operation/vt100/operator/setup-d/README.md

 The `SET-UP D` screen is an enhancement that the VT132 adds to the original VT100 functionality.

-The VT132 implements multinational character support (derived from the VT220), international keyboard support and personality support for a range of other terminals of the era (available from the FabGL library), these features are accessible and configurable through the`SET-UP D` screen.
+The VT132 implements multinational character support (derived from the VT220), international keyboard support and personality support for a range of other terminals of the era, these features are accessible and configurable through the`SET-UP D` screen.

 ![SET-UP-D-MCS](./SetupD_mcs.jpg)